rijovanovic/Containerization/README.md

 If you have any questions or need support the best place to go to is the Teams-Docker -> [General](https://teams.microsoft.com/l/channel/19%3a79da951ed9ad464598d9bdfd7872dd74%40thread.skype/General?groupId=2178f7bc-919e-41a5-a676-f8ba9ac36761&tenantId=f95d2a62-45c4-4406-b95f-9685a3ab37b0) channel and post your question there.

+## Downloading files

+You can use any git client to clone this repository to get the files on your local machine.
+If you are on the Bitbucket site you can also use the top right ... menu button and select Download to download the repository.

 # Running Connect Containers Locally
 ## Prerequisistes
 You have access to the [azure portal](https://portal.azure.com) and to the *olcloud* organization / subscription / tenant.
 You should have received an invite by email, you need to accept that invitation and follow the directions.